wp-plugins/ewww-image-optimizer/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.0.4 =
+* Added trial with -progressive switch for JPGs (jpegtran), thanks to Alex Vojacek for noticing something was missing.
+We still check to make sure the progressive option is better, just in case.
+* tested against 3.4-RC3

 = 1.0.3 =
 * Allow user to specify PNG optimization level